Calculate Total Return and Compound Annual Growth Rate or CAGR

 Evaluate Your Investment Performance by Calculating Total Return and CAGR

-You can learn how to calculate an investment's total return and an investment's compound annual growth rate, also known as CAGR, in just a few minutes with the help of a formula and a calculator.
-This can help you evaluate your investment performance more easily as you'll be able to gauge how much richer or poorer you have become over time from your investments in various asset classes such as stocks, bonds, mutual funds, gold, real estate, or small businesses.
+Calculating an investment's total return and an investment's compound annual growth rate (CAGR) can help you evaluate your investment performance more easily.
+You'll be able to gauge how much richer or poorer you've become from your investments in various asset classes such as stocks, bonds, mutual funds, gold, real estate, or small businesses.

 The Concept of Total Return

-Say that an investor had a cost basis of $15,100 in PepsiCo stock (she purchased $15,000 worth of Pepsico stock and paid $100 total commissions on the buy and sell orders).
-She received $300 cash dividends during the time she held the stock.
-Later, she sold the position for $35,000.
-What was her total return?
+Let's say that an investor had a cost basis of $15,100 in PepsiCo stock.
+They purchased $15,000 worth of PepsiCo and paid $100 total commissions on the buy and sell orders.
+They received $300 cash dividends during the time they held the stock, and they later sold the position for $35,000.

 - Start with the $35,000 received upon the sale of the stock